This site is devoted to Robert L. Ripley,

 Paris will probably never have skyscrapers.
 Even if the people approved, the Catacombs of Paris in which the bones of millions of people are contained, are just below the surface, preventing the excavation and building of large building's foundations.
 The 12th-century basilica of Saint-Denis near Paris was the first church built or remodeled in Gothic style.
 Mount Rushmore was originally to have depicted the figures from the waist up plus a 5th figure, Susan B. Anthony, but ran out of money during the Great Depression and stopped at just the 4 heads of state.

 President Roosevelt was asked if the White House could be painted camouflage colors during WW2, he said no. The first microwave ovens sold in (1950s) America cost the modern equivalent of $40,000 each, as did the first refrigerators (1920s.)
 The first TV sets in the 1940s cost the equivalent of 10 ounces of gold.
 Their first popular use was in sports bars, where men who couldn't afford their own TV could watch baseball, boxing and wrestling.
+The unit of distance in India for 2000 years was the distance a cow's moo can be heard

 Your computer knows that today is , believe it or not!